Roast goose: Cantonese

-In southern China, roast goose is a variety of siu mei, or roasted meat dishes, within Cantonese cuisine.
+In Guangdong and Hong Kong, roast goose is a variety of siu mei, or roasted meat dishes, within Cantonese cuisine.
 It is made by roasting geese with seasoning often in a charcoal furnace at high temperature.
 Roasted geese of high quality have crisp skin with juicy and tender meat.
-Slices of roast goose may be served with plum sauce.
+They are normally served with plum sauce to augment its flavour.